dan-silver/microsoft-graph-azure-functions-starter/README.md

    * Under `General Settings` -> `Properties`, select your `Git Url`
    * `git remote add azure YOUR_GIT_URL`
 * Push a deployment
-  * (make sure TypeScript recompiled after you updated your secrets file with npm run build)
+  * (Make sure TypeScript recompiled after you updated your secrets file with npm run build.
+You should be seeing messages like 'Compilation complete' when you save the .ts files.)
   * You may need to setup credentials under `Platform Features / Code Deployment / Deployment Credentials`
   * `git add .`, `git commit -m 'Initial commit'`, `git push azure master`

 #### 5. Verify deployment and run the function!
 * Since this starter project uses an HTTP trigger function, you can get a URL to execute your code.
 Click `Get function URL`, and open in a new tab.
+You can find this link by expanding the Functions panel in the left sidebar and clicking on our function.

 ![get function url button](screenshots/get-function-url.png)